-54.2 802.11 IP ADDRESS variable Using the adjust buttons, enter an IP address compatible with your access point (if you have one).
-This is only needed for Static IP configurations.
-Note: Fo separ octet advar that p editin edit p the di You c r parameters 54.2 and 54.3, y ated by a period (i.e., 90.0.18 and then the Adjust buttons aces to the next octet.
-At the point confirms the setting.
-W g process by backing out (p asses the first octet).
-You'll n splay will blink-this is an in an save the edited IP address ou will be setting IP addresses that consist of "octets" 1.0).
-When editing these, the Select button selects the select the desired number.
-Pressing Select Up again final octet, the address will flash-pressing Select Up at hen these parameters are edited, you can abort the ress the Select down arrow button repeatedly until the otice that after completing the edit on the last octet, dication that the edited IP address is about to be saved. s (press the Select arrow up to save) or choose not to save by pressing the Select arrow down button.
+Note: For parameters 54.2 and 54.3, you will be setting IP addresses that consist of "octets" separated by a period (i.e., 90.0.181.0).
+When editing these, the Select button selects the octet and then the Adjust buttons select the desired number.
+Pressing Select Up again advances to the next octet.
+At the final octet, the address will flash-pressing Select Up at that point confirms the setting.
+When these parameters are edited, you can abort the editing process by backing out (press the Select down arrow button repeatedly until the edit passes the first octet).
+You'll notice that after completing the edit on the last octet, the display will blink-this is an indication that the edited IP address is about to be saved.
+You can save the edited IP address (press the Select arrow up to save) or choose not to save by pressing the Select arrow down button.

-54.3 802.11 SUBNET MASK
+54.3 802.11 DHCP MASK